lhnminh/Data-Portfolio-Projects/Nashville House Data Cleaning/README.md

 - Contains data that needed to be cleaned
 2. Nashville Housing Data Clean Queries.sql
 - Contains queries used to clean the data
-- Technique used: Joins, Alter, Update, CTEs
+- Technique used: Joins, Alter, Update, CTEs, Case